High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Heterodyne Source-DI protocol

 \section{Heterodyne Source-DI protocol}

-When dealing with cryptographic-oriented QRNGs, the device must be designed to be resilient against the malicious influence of an attacker, commonly referred as "Eve", which aims to predict the latter outcomes.
-To do so, the malicious adversary will exploit every knowledge concerning the system implementation and any classical or quantum resource available, known as side-information $E$, to maximize its probability to correctly guess the outcome $X$ conditioned on $E$.
+In the context of cryptographic-oriented QRNGs, the device must be resilient against an attacker, often known as Eve, whose aim is to predict the latter outcomes.
+To do so, the malicious adversary will exploit every knowledge about the generator implementation and any classical or quantum resource available, known as side-information $E$, to maximize its probability of correctly guessing the outcome $X$ conditioned on $E$.

-The Semi-SDI protocol exploited in this work splits the QRNG into two sub-systems: the quantum source and the measuring apparatus (receiver).
-While the first is assumed totally controlled by the malicious adversary, the latter is trusted and fully characterized.
-Notice that the receiver's trustfulness does not imply that the attacker is oblivious about it.
-Indeed, he or she is aware of the set of implemented POVM (Positive Operator Values Measurements) implemented by the measuring apparatus.} Therefore, to maximize the chances of correctly guessing the outcome $X$ at each round of the protocol, Eve prepares and sends to the receiver an unknown state $\hat{\rho}_A$ that can be written as an incoherent superposition $\hat \rho_A=\int d\beta\,p(\beta)\hat{\tau}_\beta^A$, to maximize her chance of correctly guessing the measurement outcome $X$.
-As already shown in \cite{Avesani2018,Avesani2020c}, such a conditional guessing probability, $P_\text{guess}(X\vert E)$, is upper-bounded by the following:
+The source-device independent protocol exploited in this work divides the QRNG into two sub-systems: the quantum source and the {heterodyne receiver (measuring apparatus)}.
+While the first is assumed to be totally controlled by the malicious adversary, the latter is trusted and fully characterized.
+It is important to note that the receiver's trustfulness does not {preclude the attacker's awareness of its operations details}. {Indeed, it is presumed that the adversary knows the set of POVMs (Positive Operator Values Measurements) implemented by the measuring apparatus.} Therefore, to maximize the chances of correctly guessing the outcome $X$ at each round of the QRNG protocol, Eve prepares and sends to the receiver a state $\hat{\rho}_A$ that can be written as an incoherent superposition $\hat \rho_A=\int d\beta\, p\left( \beta \right )\hat{\tau}_\beta^A$ of states $\tau_\beta^A$ with probability $p\left( \beta \right)$.
+As already shown in \cite{Avesani2018,Avesani2020c}, such a conditional guessing probability, $P_\text{guess}\left( X\vert E \right)$, is upper-bounded by the following:

-Since the exploited protocol is heterodyne-based and hence measures the quadratures $(q,p)$ simultaneously, the latter joint probability distribution is upper-bound by $1/\pi$ for each quantum state considered.
-Hence, given $\delta_q$, $\delta_p$ the receiver’s apparatus resolution, bound \eqref{eq:EvePguess} becomes: